Simone Schürle-Finke

-Simone Schürle-Finke (born April 16, 1986 in Ulm, Germany) is a German biomedical engineer, professor (almost), and Principal Investigator for the Responsive Biomedical Systems Laboratory in Switzerland.
+Simone Schürle-Finke (born April 16, 1986 in Ulm, Germany) is a German biomedical engineer, professor, and Principal Investigator for the Responsive Biomedical Systems Laboratory in Switzerland.
 Schürle is a pioneer in nanorobotic and magnetic servoing technologies.

 Education

 In 2003, Schürle pursued her post-secondary academic studies at the Karlsruhe Institute of Technology (KIT) in Karlsruhe, Germany.
 During her studies, Schürle travelled abroad to learn techniques and apply her expertise in engineering at two international institutes, funded by the Heinrich Hertz Fellowship and a German State scholarship.
 Schürle first conducted research in bioengineering at the University of Canterbury in Christchurch, New Zealand.
 She studied automated drug infusion and control, completing her project in 2006.
 She then travelled to Kyoto University in Japan in where she worked in the Nano/Micro System Laboratory learning the fundamentals of building and applying carbon nanotube based sensors to biomedical application.
 After completing her studies in Japan in 2008, Schürle returned to Germany to complete additional courses and research and received her M.Sc. in industrial engineering and management from KIT by 2009.

 Following her master's, Schürle pursued her Ph.D. at the Swiss Federal Institute of Technology, in Zurich (ETHZ) within the Institute of Robotics and Intelligent Systems.
 While at ETHZ, Schürle explored the use of magnetic manipulation as a means to control wireless, nanoscale robots for biomedical diagnostic and therapeutic tools and devices.
 Schürle completed her PhD work in 2014, receiving recognition for her thesis work on magnetic manipulation techniques.